Cerphilly/SimpleRL/README.md

 # SimpleRL
-Personal repo in Tensorflow 2 that I use to implement reinforcement learning algorithms I want
+Personal repo in Tensorflow 2 that I use to implement reinforcement learning algorithms I want.
+Feel free to use it.

 Tensorflow 2.5<br>
 Windows 10